 While you may love the look of a big chunky kitty this added weight can be detrimental to their health.
 An easy way to avoid a cat being overweight is to ensure that you follow feeding guidelines for your cat.
-Today, our Belle Forest Animal Hospital vets in Tennessee share how much your cat should be eating and how often you should be feeding them.
+Today, our Belle Forest Animal Hospital vets in Nashville share how much your cat should be eating and how often you should be feeding them.

 Feeding Your Cat

 While we don't typically give much thought to our cats and how much they weigh, it is important to monitor them to ensure that they stay at a healthy weight.
-Your vets in Tennessee will be able to help you determine the appropriate food and feeding schedule for your cat and their unique needs.
+Your vets in Nashville will be able to help you determine the appropriate food and feeding schedule for your cat and their unique needs.

 One of the best ways that we can help provide lifelong care for our feline friends is by ensuring that we monitor and manage all aspects of their health including their diet.